florisvb/windobs/README.md

-# Supplemental analysis for ambient wind observability paper
+# Supplement for ambient wind observability paper

 <b>Title</b>: A nonlinear observability analysis of ambient wind estimation with uncalibrated sensors, inspired by insect neural encoding